abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 Remove the `[Dependency(ReplaceServices = true)]` line, because we will have two implementations of this interface and we want to use both.
 We don't want to replace one of them.

-Create a copy of this class inside the new migration project (`Acme.BookStore.EntityFrameworkCore.DbMigrationsForSecondDb`), but use the `BookStoreSecondMigrationsDbContext`.
+Create a copy of this class inside the new migration project (`Acme.BookStore.EntityFrameworkCore.ForSecondDb`), but use the `BookStoreSecondMigrationsDbContext`.
 Example implementation:

 ````csharp
 public class EntityFrameworkCoreSecondBookStoreDbSchemaMigrator